FusionAuth/fusionauth-site/site/_posts/2022-02-08-announcing-fusionauth-1-33.md

 If you use the FusionAuth themed pages, there is no change required on your part, but if you use the API directly there will be a modification required to your integration.

 Beginning in this release, to use the Change Password API for a user with Two-Factor enabled, you must obtain a Trust Token from the Two Factor Login API.
 This is potentially a breaking change, but the decision was made due to the enhanced security provided.

-In 1.32

-In 1.33
+Please review the release notes for more information.

 ## The rest of it